Invariants and K-spectrums of local theta lifts: Introduction

-The above theorem is useful because in applying see-saw pairs argument, one has to use~$\Theta(\rho)$ instead of $\theta(\rho)$.
+The above theorem is useful because invariants attached to $\Theta(\rho)$ are usually easier to describe than that of $\theta(\rho)$.
 For example, we could deduce a formula for the $\wtK'$-types of~$\Theta(\rho)$ in Proposition \ref{P4}.

-Before stating other results, we briefly review the definitions of some invariants of a $(\fgg, K)$-module.
-See Section~2 in \cite{Vo89} for details.
+Before stating other results, we briefly review the definitions of some invariants of Harish-Chandra modules.
+See Section~2 in Vogan \cite{Vo89} for details.